 Unpacking the results after an employee survey might seem like a big task.
 You’ll want to know where to focus your efforts, and if there are any outliers that need special attention.
-In addition to the main insight report in Culture Amp’s platform that shows the top 5 questions impacting engagement, many people find the heatmap to be a useful source of information on where to take action.
+In addition to the main insight report in Culture Amp’s platform that shows the top five questions impacting engagement, many people find the heatmap a useful source of information on where to take action.

 The heatmap creates a visual comparison across the entire organization based on demographic groups.
 It shows you the highs and lows in overall results at a glance.
-Here we explore common demographics to view within the heatmap, and how to interpret the results.
+Here we explore common demographics to view within the heatmap and how to interpret the results.

 Your employee feedback data, visualized